ElizaLo/Product-Management-and-Leadership/README.md

 In the morning, note down your 3 MITs and end your day by checking off your list and ceremoniously putting it in the trash.

+### Bucket Method

+Creating ‘buckets’ of work tasks helps your team make sense of all the things they need to do.
+- First, encourage your team members to pick their main ‘bucket’ or area of focus for the quarter.
+These buckets are their main objectives.
+(Help them define them if needed.)
+- Next, under each bucket have them outline what goals each bucket links to.
+- Then, every day, have them fill in the tasks they need to complete to make progress in each bucket.

+_**For example:_**

+**Bucket 1: Build app**

+- **Goals this quarter:** Add 3 new features
+- **Tasks for today:** Interview sales team to understand client needs

+**Bucket 2: Onboard new hires**

+- **Goals this quarter:** 4 weeks to proficiency
+- **Tasks for today:** Create checklist for first week of onboarding

+**Bucket 3: Develop my team**

+- **Goals this quarter:** Engagement score of 90%
+- **Tasks for today:** Give feedback to each team member, announce shadowing program

+**Coaching around the bucket method helps cement it in the working day.**

+When you’ve helped your team members create their buckets, get more out of this productivity tool faster by asking coaching questions.
+Choose 1 of the following example questions to ask your team.

+- What are your buckets for this quarter?
+- What made you choose these?
+- How do you define success for each one?
+- What percentage of your time has been going to each bucket?
+- What else have you been doing other than work in these three buckets?
+- Does it make sense to adjust your buckets or find ways to reduce or remove the other activities
+- How can you push back on requests so it’s possible to stick to your priorities?

 ### Improve on Productivity